 Maraniss is at his best when he writes, late in his telling of the Obama story, the following paragraph:

 Nothing is so tempting for conspiracy theorists as what appears to be a hole in a life, a lacuna that can be filled with all sorts of imagined nefarious activity but there is no real mystery to Obama’s New York days.
-[Referring to the time he spent there at Columbia and the months that followed his college graduation!]
-He was not a misanthrope.
-He did not disappear into think air for a year or more.
-There were conditions social, geographic, and personal–that explained how and why he lived as he did (420).

 A friend of Obama’s likened him in these years to a character in Walker Percy’s novel, The Moviegoer, who said, “where you’re not participating in life but you’re kind of observing, one step removed” (420).
 During these years, he “receded into the most existentialist stretch of his life” (420).
 President Obama, during an interview from the White House decades later, said, “I was leading an ascetic existence, way too suspicious for my own good” (420).
 He was still an outsider, a jadak, thus he was searching for home!
 This insight into himself, years later, is actually quite accurate and rather remarkable in its own candor.